 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Environmental Engineering Technician tend to value Support, Working Conditions, and Independence.
+Compared to most people, those working as an Environmental Engineering Technician tend to value Support, Working Conditions, and Achievement.

 Most importantly, Environmental Engineering Technicians very strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.